Dress for success in the Ministry of Supply’s sustainable workwear that’s so comfortable it’ll feel like you’re still working from home.

 Ministry of Supply has always been aimed at problem-solving.
 From its start in 2012 by MIT engineers, the goal was to hack dress clothes both by making them more comfortable and sustainable.

 Dress clothes have a reputation of being stiff, high-maintenance (hello, dry cleaning), as well as resource-intensive to produce, according to the Ministry of Supply.
 The fashion industry at large is one of the biggest global polluters.

 According to the United Nations, the apparel industry is one of the top contributors to climate change, producing 2.2 billion tons of greenhouse gases—more than ten percent of all emissions annually, which is more than aviation and the shipping industries combined.

-Fashion production also involves significant amounts of toxic chemicals that pollute water and air and put textiles workers at risk of serious health conditions.
+Fashion production also involves significant amounts of toxic chemicals that pollute water and air and put textile workers at risk of serious health conditions.

-Ministry of Supply set out to reinvent the model with materials innovations that were flexible, sweat-proof.
+Ministry of Supply set out to reinvent the model with materials innovations that were flexible, and sweat-proof.